Draco18s/Advent_of_Code_2021/README.md

 *Day 15: part 2 required four attempts before computing the total cost to reach every tile.
 Gross.
 Execution time: 12.340 seconds.*

 *Day 17: tore out my hair trying to figure out why my regex wasn't working.
 I was feeding it day 16's input.
 Did not find the elegant solution to part 1.*

+*Day 18: Explode() was the puzzle.
+I had numerous bugs that took some time working through step by step with different examples until locating the error.*